Report yourself / Someone else rough sleeping

 - seasonal vaccinations

-- access to other health services, such as GP, mental health support and dentistry advice.
+- access to other health services, such as GP, mental health support and oral hygiene advice.

 - free haircuts, hot meals and clothing.